jonteohr/McRPG/README.md

 ``&<color>`` makes the following a certain color.
 All color codes are found at [the Minecraft Gamepedia](http://minecraft.gamepedia.com/Formatting_codes#Color_codes)

 ### Player logging
 The plugin logs players when they choose factions and classes.
 This is logged in 2 separate files.
-Classes are logged in the _plugin\McRPG\PlayerClasses.yml_ file and factions in the _plugins\McRPG\PlayerFactions.yml_.
+Classes are logged in the _plugins\McRPG\PlayerClasses.yml_ file and factions in the _plugins\McRPG\PlayerFactions.yml_.

-This is the _plugin\McRPG\PlayerClasses.yml_
+This is the _plugins\McRPG\PlayerClasses.yml_
 ```
 # You can edit this, simply delete users that you want to be able to choose class again!
 mages: []